Environmental Compliance & Hazardous Materials

 Notifications must be submitted through SCAQMD's online web application.
 SCAQMD notification fees are specified in Rule 301 and are based on the quantity of ACM to be removed.

-California Health and Safety Code Section 19827.5 also requires that a copy of the SCAQMD demolition notification be provided to the local permitting authority - in this case, LADBS - before a demolition permit will be issued.
-This is one of the first compliance checkpoints in the permitting process, so having the SCAQMD notification documentation ready before submitting the demolition permit application keeps the process moving.
+California Health and Safety Code Section 19827.5 also requires that a copy of the SCAQMD demolition notification be provided to the local permitting authority - in this case, LADBS - before a demolition permit will be issued, a requirement printed on the SCAQMD notification form itself.
+Benson Construction Group sequences the asbestos survey and SCAQMD notification ahead of the demolition permit application, because Section 19827.5 makes the notification a precondition of the LADBS permit.
+Having that documentation ready when the permit application goes in keeps the permitting process moving.

 Asbestos Compliance Sequence